aptos-foundation/AIPs/aips/aip-x.md

 ```
 and with verification logic as defined in[^spec].
 TODO: provide more context

+### Protecting Against ZKP Bugs

+Recall that one of the goals of the prover service is to provide preliminary protection against bugs in the ZKP toolchain.
+To do this, we will enable a so-called **training wheels** mode for the first few months of Aptos Keyless deployment.
+In this mode, the prover will have a **training wheels signing key**, and the validators will have knowledge of the corresponding **training wheels public key**.
+Validators will then refuse to accept any Aptos Keyless transaction unless the proof and statement have been signed.

+### Prover Behavior and Authentication Flow

 At a high level, the prover will have the following behavior.
-As configuration, it will take in a Groth16 prover key which encodes the relation $\mathcal{R}$, as well as a **training wheels signing key**.
-The validators will now have knowledge of the corresponding **training wheels public key**, and will refuse to accept any Aptos Keyless transaction unless the proof and statement have been signed.
+As configuration, it will take in a Groth16 prover key which encodes the relation $\mathcal{R}$, as well as the training wheels signing key.

 The flow between the client, the OIDC Provider, and the Aptos Prover Service is shown in the diagram below.
 The client will interact with the prover service after receiving a signed JWT from the OIDC provider (step ❶ and ❷ below).
 It will send a request of the format $(\textbf{x}, \textbf{w})$ to the prover service, where $\textbf{x}$ and $\textbf{w}$ are as described above in $\mathcal{R}$ (step ❸).
 The prover service will then:
 1. Compute a Groth16 proof $\pi$ for $(\textbf{x}, \textbf{w})$